-The Regulation of 23 September 2019 establishes the use of eForms with common standard and terminology by public buyers to publish notices on Tenders Electronic Daily - an online portal for public procurement notices from across the EU.
+The Regulation of 23 September 2019 establishes the use of eForms with common standard and terminology by public buyers to publish notices on Tenders Electronic Dailyan online portal for public procurement notices from across the EU.
 The adoption of eForms represents the core of the digital transformation of public procurement in the EU, helping reduce the administrative burden for buyers, increasing the ability of governments to make data-driven decisions about public spending, and making public procurement more transparent.

-4.4 Accessibility
+4.4 Other relevant EU legislative initiatives